rogaha/devops/README.md

 You should only run this command once as it will only create files that don't exist.
 It will not update or overwrite existing files.
 Once this command is executed, you are in charge of maintaining your copy _cicd_ as it will contain configuration details only relevant to your project.
+Don't forget to add this to folder to git.

 The `build/cicd` directory should have been added to your project path with the following structure:
 ```